 The Showcase remains.
 It will continue to be used until 2022 to demonstrate how we are using innovative, sustainable technologies to harness the power of the sun for stadium cooling.
 Building on the concept established when the Showcase was originally built, this new role highlights Qatar's wholehearted commitment to delivering a green FIFA World Cup 2022™.

 With significantly reduced travel distances and times between stadiums when compared to previous tournaments, the carbon footprint of the FIFA World Cup Qatar 2022™ will be dramatically smaller than that of most past editions.

 Maintaining the highest standards

 As with all of our venues, Al Thumama Stadium is targeting Global Sustainability Assessment System Trust (GSAS) 4-star certification for both design and construction.
-As part of this, the existing energy centre on the site will be refurbished and upgraded to meet the latest energy efficiency standards.
+As part of this, the existing energy centre on the site has been refurbished and upgraded to meet the latest energy efficiency standards.

 Green and sustainable, every step of the way

 Al Thumama Stadium has incorporated best practice from the start.

 The stadium's green design ensures 40% more fresh water is saved when compared to a conventional stadium.
 Recycled water is used to irrigate green areas.
 The precinct features 50,000m2 of park area, with native vegetation and almost 400 trees covering 84% of the landscape.